ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 >
 > Why?
 > So many things can go wrong so fast that I don't even know where to start...
-> Just don't use the same storage account.
+> Just don't use the same storage account :wink:

 Finally, we will add our credentials to the User Secrets, using the secrets manager (don't worry, it is only JSON).